Car Finance for young drivers

-To increase your chances, you need to have a solid credit rating.
+To increase your chances of getting car finance, you need to have a solid credit rating.
 You can build this up by paying for your own mobile phone on a contract, taking out a credit card and clearing it every month.
 It’s also worth making sure you’re on the electoral roll.

-Having no credit history is almost as bad as having a terrible one, so start building it ASAP and increase your chances of getting good car finance deals.
+Having no credit history at 18 is almost as bad as having a terrible one, so start improving your credit score ASAP and increase your chances of getting a good car finance deal.

-You also have a better chance of getting a finance deal if you have been employed for a considerable amount of time, around 6-12 months.
-Having a job reassures the Lender that you can pay for the car and that you have a secure job.
+You also have a better chance of getting a car finance deal if you have been employed for a decent amount of time, around 6-12 months.
+Having a secure job reassures the Lender that you can pay for the car.

-If the Lender still isn’t convinced, all hope isn’t lost – it’s common for lenders to offer a joint application, where you take out the car in both your name and that of a parent/guardian name.
-Also, you can take out a Guarantor Car Finance agreement, where someone will act as the back-up if you can’t make the repayments.
+If the Lender still isn’t convinced, all hope isn’t lost – it’s common for lenders to offer a joint or cosigner application, where you take out the car in both your name and that of a parent/guardian name.
+Also, you can take out a Guarantor Car Finance agreement, where someone will act as the backup if you can’t make the repayments.

-Can a 19 or 20-year-old get a car on finance
+Can a 19 -year-old get a car on finance?

-Car finance becomes a little bit easier to get accepted for once you get past 18.
+Car finance becomes a little bit easier to get accepted for once you get to 19.
 However, your credit history is still significant.
-If you’re 18 or 20 with a bad/non-existent credit history, you will struggle to get a deal without a guarantor.
+If you’re 19 or 20 with a bad/non-existent credit history, you will struggle to get a car finance deal without a guarantor.

-However, if you’ve made an effort to build a credit rating, and have a stable job that provides a regular income, you could have a good chance of getting accepted for finance.
+However, if you’ve made an effort to build a credit rating and have a stable job that provides a regular income, you could have a good chance of getting accepted for car finance.